 The item that caught our attention was this: Tom Enders, CEO of Airbus Group said “We believe that by 2030 passenger aircraft below 100 seats could be propelled by hybrid propulsion systems and we are determined to explore this possibility together with world-class partners like Siemens.”

 This is a level of detail that has not been disclosed before.
-It prompted a number of questions which we sent… Continue reading
+It prompted a number of questions which we sent to Airbus Group, requesting their… Continue reading

 It is well known that list prices for commercial aircraft are no guide to market pricing.
 The list numbers are nowhere close to reality.